eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 #### Definition

 SAREF is a semantic data model developed by the European Telecommunications Standards Institute (ETSI) with the goal of facilitating the interoperability and standardization of smart appliances in the Internet of Things (IoT) ecosystem.
-IT provides a standardized ontology with classes and properties to describe smart appliances, such as household appliances, lighting systems, and HVAC (Heating, Ventilation, Air Conditioning) systems.
+It provides a standardized ontology with classes and properties to describe smart appliances, such as household appliances, lighting systems, and HVAC (Heating, Ventilation, Air Conditioning) systems.
 The ontology provides a standardized vocabulary that can be used to describe smart appliances in a way that is widely accepted.

 SAREF comprises a main ontology, SAREF, and several sub-ontologies such as SAREF4AUTO, SAREF4ENER, and SAREF4BLD, which provide more specific vocabularies for automotive, energy, and building domains respectively.